-- State noncapital appropriations increased due to an increase in funding for higher education in general.
+State noncapital appropriations increased due to an increase in funding for higher education in general.
 Additionally, the university received an increased allocation from the Tennessee Outcomes Based Funding Formula.
-The formula rewards institutions for outcomes success as measured against State University and Community College System peer institutions. - ➤ Gifts and grants increased as a result of CARES Act and other COVID-19 related funding. - ➤ Investment income decreased as a result of declining interest rates and market conditions attributed in part to Federal Reserve actions and the COVID-19 pandemic.
+The formula rewards institutions for outcomes success as measured against state university and community college peer institutions.

+- ➤ Gifts and grants increased as a result of HEERF II related funding. - ➤ Investment income increased as a result of improved market conditions during fiscal year 2021.